Optional Practical Training (OPT)

 Pre-completion OPT is work authorization granted before the completion of a degree and may be authorized part-time (up to 20 hours per week) during semesters of required study, and full-time during break periods (summer or winter vacation).
 Students must maintain full-time enrollment during Pre-Completion OPT.
 Any OPT time authorized before the student's program completion will be subtracted from the total 12 months of OPT available.
 Part-time Pre-Completion OPT time will be subtracted at half the rate.

 Post-Completion OPT is work authorization used after the completion of a degree and is authorized full-time for a maximum period of 12 months at each degree level.
-Ph.D students may be eligible to apply for Post-Completion OPT after completion of all coursework and/or submission of dissertation.
+Ph.D. students may be eligible to apply for Post-Completion OPT after completion of all coursework and/or submission of the dissertation.
 For more detailed information on Post-Completion OPT please see the information below.

-STEM OPT is a 24 month OPT extension available to STEM majors.
+STEM OPT is a 24-month OPT extension available to STEM majors.
 For more detailed information on STEM OPT, please see the STEM OPT Extension section of our website.

 Post-Completion OPT Process